redlibrarian/redlibrarian.github.io/_posts/2020-04-23-intersectionality-and-class-politics.markdown

 [^1]: I'm tempted to think of identity politics as a "boundary object", i.e. in this case a concept which is sufficiently flexible to mean particular, sometimes incompatible things, in different contexts, but which is well-enough defined at a larger scale to be recognizable.

+[^2]: Thanks to David James Hudson for pointing out that while Crenshaw may have coined the term, the concept of intersectionality had been around in Black feminist circles like the [Combahee River Collective](https://en.wikipedia.org/wiki/Combahee_River_Collective) in the 1970s.

-[^2]: Indeed, Marxism already has a concept that comes close to intersectionality: [overdetermination](https://www.marxists.org/reference/archive/althusser/1962/overdetermination.htm)
+[^3]: Indeed, Marxism already has a concept that comes close to intersectionality: [overdetermination](https://www.marxists.org/reference/archive/althusser/1962/overdetermination.htm)

-[^3]: Just as wrong in this context as it is increasingly exposed as inadequate to settler-Indigenous relations in Canada.
+[^4]: Just as wrong in this context as it is increasingly exposed as inadequate to settler-Indigenous relations in Canada.

 *References.*